-Clinical Records
+Clinical records

-Last updated on April 11, 2017
+Last updated on November 25, 2024

-Personal information provided to the Medical Services Plan (MSP) is collected under the authority of the Medicare Protection Act and is used to determine eligibility for Ministry of Health programs available to residents of B.C.
+Personal information provided to MSP is collected under the authority of the Medicare Protection Act and is used to determine B.C. residents’ eligibility for Ministry of Health programs.
+This information is protected and accessible under the Freedom of Information and Protection of Privacy Act.

-Adequacy of Clinical Records
+Adequacy of clinical records

-Additionally, clinical records must support the information submitted to MSP for all requests for diagnostic tests.
+Clinical records must support the information submitted to MSP for all requests for diagnostic tests.
 An adequate medical record, as outlined in the Medical Services Commission Payment Schedule Preamble (PDF, 180KB) includes:

 1. Date and location of the service;